Chapter 12. Connecting to HTTP and HTTPS endpoints

 In the Definition input box, paste a definition that conforms to the schema type you selected.
 For example, if you select JSON schema then you would paste the content of a JSON schema file, which has a media type of

 In the Data Type Name field, enter a name that you choose for the data type.
 For example, if you are specifying a JSON schema for vendors then you might specify

 Vendoras the data type name.

 You will see this data type name when you are creating or editing an integration that uses the connection for which you are specifying this type.
 Fuse Online displays the type name in the integration visualization and in the data mapper.

 - In the Data Type Description field, provide information that helps you distinguish this type.
 This description appears in the data mapper when you hover over the step that processes this type.

-The connection appears in the integration flow in the location where you added it.
+The connection appears in the integration visualization where you added it.